Vicomtech/EusQuAD/readme.md

 The following researchers have collaborated in the EuSQuaD dataset creation process:

-Aitor García-Pablos
+ - Aitor García-Pablos
-Naiara Perez
+ - Naiara Perez
-Montse Cuadros
+ - Montse Cuadros

 Also, credit and thanks are due to the Machine Translation team from Vicomtech's HSLT department for providing the English-Basque translation service.

 ## Contact

-// Forma de Contacto (correo tech.transfer@vicomtech.org u otra dirección de departamento // evitar correos personales) (TO BE UPDATED)
+(TO BE UPDATED)

 ## License